Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Introduction

-The structure of this work is organized in the following way.
+The organization of this work is as follows.
 Section \ref{section1} outlines the research backgrounds and motivations of our work.
-Section \ref{section2} provides a concise introduction on the optical geometry of Lorentz spacetimes, which plays a crucial role in our geometric approach to circular photon orbits.
-Section \ref{section3} presents a detailed formulation of our geometric approach to light rings in axially symmetric spacetimes, in which the curvature conditions are introduced to determine light rings and their stability.
-Section \ref{section4} demonstrates the equivalence between our geometric approach and the conventional approach based on the effective potential of photons.
-In section \ref{section5}, representative examples are selected to show the validity and applicability of our approach.
+Section \ref{section2} provides a concise introduction to the optical geometry of Lorentz spacetimes, which plays a crucial role in our geometric approach to circular photon orbits.
+Section \ref{section3} presents a detailed formulation of our geometric approach to light rings in axially symmetric spacetimes.
+The curvature conditions to determine light rings and their stability are proposed in this section.
+Section \ref{section4} demonstrates the equivalence between our geometric approach and the conventional approach (based on the effective potential of photons).
+In Section \ref{section5}, representative examples are selected to show the validity and applicability of our approach.
 The conclusions and perspectives are summarized in section \ref{section6}.
-Furthermore, the mathematical preliminaries required in this work are introduced in appendices, including the geodesic equation, the definition of geodesic curvature, and the introduction of intrinsic flag curvature in the 2-dimensional Randers-Finsler geometry.
+Furthermore, the mathematical preliminaries required for this work are presented in appendices, including the geodesic equation, the definition of geodesic curvature, and an introduction to the intrinsic flag curvature in 2-dimensional Randers-Finsler geometry.